Jed Patrick Mabilog: Return to the Philippines

 On September 10, 2024, Mabilog returned to the Philippines and surrendered himself to the National Bureau of Investigation to face graft charges.
 He was released on September 11 after posting bail.

 Mabilog appeared in an inquiry by the House of Representatives Quad-Committee that he exiled himself due to threats to his life during the Duterte administration and that there was a plan to implicate him, 2016 presidential candidate and former Interior and Local Government Secretary Mar Roxas, and Mabilog's cousin, former Senator Franklin Drilon, as drug lords.

 Philippine Drug Enforcement Agency (PDEA) Director General Moro Virgilio Lazo also confirmed that Mabilog was never included in the PDEA's narcotics drug list under the Duterte administration, despite his name appearing on the list produced by Duterte, alongside other political figures allegedly involved in illegal drugs.

 On September 20, 2024, Mabilog returned to Iloilo City after seven years of hiding.
 In January 2025, he was granted executive clemency by President Bongbong Marcos.

-Special Adviser to the Speaker of the House of Representatives

-On May 1, 2025, former Iloilo City mayor Jed Patrick Mabilog was appointed Special Adviser to House Speaker Martin Romualdez.
-His appointment was officially confirmed through a memorandum signed by House Secretary General Reginald Velasco.
-The announcement was made public during the *miting de avance* of Team Sulong Gugma on May 10, 2025, where Mabilog served as campaign manager for the local party led by Iloilo City's lone district Representative Julienne Baronda.
+On May 1, 2025, Mabilog was appointed Special Adviser to House Speaker Martin Romualdez.

-According to the memorandum, "Mabilog’s contributions and insights in his field of expertise will be crucial for enhancing our legislative agenda for the House of Representatives."
-As special adviser, he is expected to provide expert advice, strategic guidance, and support on legislative, political, and administrative matters to the Speaker.
-Further details about his specific responsibilities have not yet been disclosed.

-Representative Baronda expressed her support for the appointment, saying: “Thank you, Speaker Martin Romualdez, for trusting former Mayor Jed Mabilog and giving him the opportunity to contribute his insights and expertise for the betterment of Iloilo City and our nation.
-As an Ilongga and fellow public servant, I am proud to stand beside leaders who continue to uplift our people through honest and strategic leadership.”
+On May 13, 2026, Mabilog was appointed by President Bongbong Marcos as Undersecretary for Public Safety at the Department of the Interior and Local Government (DILG).